babarrett/g80-9009/README.md

 then, the "workstation" port is for the trading and the "PC" port is for the news.

-Two keys in the upper-right (Desk PC, Wkst) allow the trader to switch the keyboard from the desktop PC to Workstation, and back.
+The keyboard is designed to work with a multi-connector "Breakout BOX" models AK124 and AK125.
+The keyboard contains built-in circuitry, which in conjunction with the Breakout Box forms a KM (Keyboard/Mouse) switch.
+Two keys in the upper-right (Desk PC, Wkst) allow the trader to switch the keyboard and mouse from the desktop PC to Workstation, and back.

 It: